The Nashville Day Trip

 Nobody's Talking About Yet

 Centerville, TN — Two wineries.
-BYOB pottery.
+BYOB wine pottery.
 PBS-featured.
 A 40-foot waterfall.
 No crowds, no reservations, home by 5.

 As Seen on Tennessee Crossroads / PBS